 Beaching a boat is similar to docking it in terms of the needed speed.
 Boaters know that docking a boat requires finesse and patience.
 You do not want to go tearing forward here to land your pontoon on the shore.
 Drive it forward even more slowly than you think is necessary.

-While pontoon boats are hardy, going too quickly can cause scrapes or even holes in the bottom of the boat.
+While pontoon boats are hardy, going too quickly can cause scrapes or even holes in the boat’s bottom.
 You can also overshoot your target!
 Going slowly will allow you to be extra sure that there are no children or pets in the surrounding vicinity.

 Protect Your Prop